lyteword/chspurgeon-tod/volume-2/psalm-31.md

 **Verse 17.** The shame and silence of the wicked in eternity.
 The silence of the grave, its grave eloquence.

-**Verse 19.** See "Spurgeon's Sermons, " No. 773."
-David's Holy Wonder at the Lord's Great Goodness."
+**Verse 19.** See "Spurgeon's Sermons, " No. 773.
+"David's Holy Wonder at the Lord's Great Goodness."

 **Verse 20.** The believer preserved from the sneers of arrogance by a sense of the divine presence, and kept from the bitterness of slander by the glory of the King whom he serves.